Re: Baudrillard on Dead Ringers

 Is there not a terror of and a nostalgia for this double, and, to go further, for the whole multiplicity of semblables from whom we have divided ourselves in the course of evolution?
 Do we not, after all, deeply regret our individuation?

 I saw Dead Ringers last night, and I see why it illustrates the direct point Baudrilard is making about our “fascination with an archaic form of incest with the original twin.”
-(There are two scenes in the movie that make that aspect of Beverly and Elliot’s relationship pretty explicit.)
+(There are two scenes in the movie that make that aspect of Beverly and Elliot’s relationship explicit.)
 But I think the larger point of the movie is that individuation is not regrettable but untenable.
 When Bev penetrates Elly with his custom gynecological instruments, Elly gasps – in pleasure, I think.
 They discuss the fable of the Siamese twins, and Bev finally realizes that the purpose of his instruments is not to operate on his patients but to separate him from his brother; and they agree that Elliot’s annihilation is the way to do so.
 When Bev begins the procedure, they are, finally, marked as different, and Elliot loves it.
 (Bev finds it “terrifying.”)
 It’s fatal, of course.
 As Cary, Elliot’s girlfriend, says earlier: “for God’s sakes, Elliot, you’ve got to cut yourself loose.”
 Elliot can’t do that himself, but Bev can cut his brother free.

 Everyone else we meet in the film is stylized, false, part of a set.
 The only two real characters are Bev and Elliot; Claire Niveau and Cary are part of the background, not substantially differentiated from the scenery. (“I’m not a thing,” Claire asserts; but Elliot has already identified her as such.)
 Beverly’s decline/search for the self could have just as easily been set off by an encounter with a painting.
 Everyone else besides Bev and Elly survives the movie because they are already deindividuated in the sense of blending in perfectly with their settings.
 I read this as an argument that some forms of deindividuation are safe, and others are unintegrable.